Baitadi District: History

-Gorkha kingdom annexed Kumaon in 1791 and merged baitadi in Doti District until 1885.
-Baitadi and Dadeldhura had same "Bada-Hakim" (District Administrators) so those two districts jointly used to call Baitadi-Dadeldhura district until 1956.
-The "Baitadi-Dadeldhura" district named Mahakali District after 1956.
-In 1956 four county (Thums) of Baitadi separated and made a sub-district of Mahakali district.
-From 1956 to 1962 "Mahakali district" had three sub-districts.
+Gorkha kingdom annexed Kumaon in 1791 and merged Baitadi in Doti District until 1885.
+Baitadi and Dadeldhura had same "Bada-Hakim" (District Administrators).
+As such, those two districts used to be referred to as the Baitadi-Dadeldhura district until 1956.
+The "Baitadi-Dadeldhura" district was renamed Mahakali District after 1956.
+In 1956, four county (Thums) of Baitadi separated and made a sub-district of Mahakali district.
+From 1956 to 1962, "Mahakali district" had three sub-districts: Dadeldhura, Baitadi and Chamba.